Kerbside Clean Up

 I have trouble using the service due to age/disability.
 What can I do?

-Unfortunately our crews are not able to help either move waste to the kerb or remove waste from your house.
+Unfortunately our crews are not able to help either move items to the kerb or remove items from your house.

 Ask family, friends or neighbours to give you a hand.